ROARCyberClub/Scripts-for-CCDC-2026/Windows hardening scripts/Windows Hardening/README.md

 It allows logs to flow out to the Splunk server at the specified IP Address.

-It disables the Print Spooler service, NetBIOS, sand disables SMBv1.
+It disables the Print Spooler service, NetBIOS, SMBv1, and other server services not required for competition.